Treatment Options

 Case management

-The vast majority of people who self-refer to PH have some form of case management.
-This is follow up with the person who conducted your initial assessment and will be your lead clinician throughout your care journey with PH.
+Following review of your registration form and/or our first assessment it may become clear that ongoing case management with a lead clinician is indicated.
+This lead clinician would usually be the person who manages your care journey with PH.
 This can be supportive and therapeutic and is a good way for patients to get a more objective opinion on how their treatment is going.
-Case management can run alongside any of the more formal interventions, such as CBT, brief intervention psychotherapy or any group therapy.
+Case management may run alongside other interventions, such as CBT, brief intervention psychotherapy or any group therapy.

 Cognitive behavioural therapy